 (Google Ads admin only)

-For Google Ads to register your new conversions, you must launch your app and perform your mapped in-app events at least once.
+- For Google Ads to register your new conversions, you must launch your app and perform your mapped in-app events at least once.
 To test iOS apps, you must collect IDFA to see the event.
-It may take up to 6 hours until they are added to the queue.
-Once they are added, you can import them and the new conversions change status from “No recent conversion” to “recording conversion".
+It may take up to 6 hours until the event conversions are added to the queue.
+Once they are added you can import them, and the new conversions change status from “No recent conversion” to “recording conversion".

 - Return to your Google Ads Overview page and go to TOOLS AND SETTINGS > Measurement > Conversions.

 - Click + New conversion action.